Skip to main content

 2.3 Style Configuration

-, then apply it to the component you want to control.Define a style variable within the function to control styles in the code
+• Define a style variable within the function to control styles in the code.

-Use page or globally defined className for batch style control of components
+• Use page or globally defined className for batch style control of components.

-2.4 Formatting Code
+2.4 Format Code

 3. How to Integrate Third-Party Component Libraries

-3.1 Steps to Import Third-Party Libraries
+3.1 Steps to Integrate Third-Party Libraries

-Note 2: After CDN inclusion, import syntax is not supported.
-Follow the third-party platform's instructions to access components using global variables such as
+Note 2: After CDN import, the import syntax is not supported.
+Follow the third-party platform's instructions to use global variables such as window.TDesign.Button to access components.
+For details, refer to the CDN import usage instructions on the third-party official website.

 3.2 Example: Integrating the Antd Component Library